sidbdri/cookiecutter-de_analysis_skeleton/docs/DGE README.md

 * **\<comparison\_name\>\_raw\_l2fc**: raw log2 fold change in transcript expression between conditions, calculated directly from normalised read counts (this may be different to the fold change calculated by DESeq2, which does some further processing beyond the raw value).

 ### rMATS

+_Differential splicing analysis is optional - let us know if you would like it to be performed._

 [rmats](http://rnaseq-mats.sourceforge.net/) ([paper](http://www.pnas.org/content/111/51/E5593)) is a tool to detect differential alternative splicing events from RNA-Seq data.